-Once an endorsement has expired, you can apply to have it removed from your licence, meaning that the points will no longer count towards any totting up on your licence.
+Once an endorsement has expired, you can apply to have it removed from your licence.
+The points will cease to have any effect after 3 years, meaning that the points will no longer count towards any totting up on your licence.

 Removing an expired endorsement is simple if you have a photocard licence.
 You simply need to fill in and return DVLA driving licence application form D1, which you can obtain from the DVLA’s form ordering service, or from certain branches of the Post Office®.
 Send this form with your photocard licence, as well as your paper licence and the appropriate fee to DVLA, Swansea, SA99 1AB.